 Special programs may be offered at the camps including:

 ACAHELA ROCKS! - rock climbing at Camp Acahela.

-For more information including open site and cabin information visit our weekend camping section.
+For more information including open site and cabin information please contact the Scout Service and Training Center.

 To make your weekend camping reservation, contact the Scout Service and Training Center at 570-207-1227 with your completed weekend camping application.

 A 6-Day / 5-Night stay designed for those Cub Scouts and Webelos Scouts who are prepared to camp overnight!
 Boys will stay with their friends in large canvas wall tents on raised platforms.
 Fee is only $335 (if paid in full by May 15).

 If six days is too long, how about trying 3-Day Adventure Camp?
 It begins on Sunday and everyone leaves on Tuesday after the closing.
 Fee is only $225 (if paid in full by May 15).